 Background and Credentials

-Giordana earned her J.D., cum laude, from Loyola University Chicago School of Law where she was on the Dean’s list and received CALI awards for the highest grade in Legal Writing, Advocacy, and Mediation Certification & Courthouse Practicum.
-Through her role as the Executive Editor, Special Symposium of the Loyola University Chicago Law Journal, Giordana edited journal articles and hosted a symposium focusing on a variety of current patent issues.
-She received a Bachelor of Science in Mechanical Engineering with a concentration in Energy from the University of Michigan.
-Giordana is licensed to practice in the state of Illinois and before the United States Patent and Trademark Office.
-Giordana is also a certified mediator.
+While in law school, Giordana was on the Dean’s List and received CALI awards for the highest grade in Legal Writing, Advocacy, and Mediation Certification & Courthouse Practicum.
+In her role as the Executive Editor of the Loyola University Chicago Law Journal, she edited scholarly articles and hosted a symposium focused on a variety of current patent issues.

 - Loyola University Chicago School of Law (J.D., cum laude)